 The Bottom Line

 As a general rule, fabrics with a really tight weave are the best bets for pet-friendly upholstery.
 Claws are less likely to cause damage and the hair will be easier to remove than on a fabric with a looser weave.
 Textured weaves are also great for masking dirt and hair.
-If you want to allow the pets on the furniture be sure to use pet-friendly fabrics to make your life easier and save the others for places where they won't be damaged by your four-legged friends.
+If you want to allow the pets on the furniture, be sure to use pet-friendly fabrics to make your life easier.
+Save the others for places where they won't be damaged by your four-legged friends.